 Running increases your cardiovascular endurance, while lifting weights develops your muscular strength and increases your lean muscle mass, according to Georgia State University.

-If you are primarily a weightlifter, you may run to lose weight or decrease your body fat percentage.
+If you are primarily a weight lifter, you may run to lose weight or decrease your body fat percentage.
 A runner often lifts weights to build muscle strength but may not be interested in developing large muscles.

-Running in the morning and lifting later in the day gives you a complete workout in one day.
+Doing cardio in the morning and lifting at night gives you a complete workout in one day.
 If you can only train three days a week, this schedule allows you to complete both a cardiovascular and a weight training workout on a consistent basis.

-Your same-day weightlifting workout should be shorter than you would perform if you only lifted weights on that day, to avoid injury from improper form or muscle fatigue.
+Your same-day weight lifting workout should be shorter than you would perform if you only lifted weights on that day, to avoid injury from improper form or muscle fatigue.
 Over time, your body will adapt to the twice-daily workout schedule, and you will be able to run farther and lift heavier weights.

 Schedule your weight training session either directly before dinner or about an hour after dinner.
 Perform upper-body and core training on the days that you run and lower-body work on the days that you do not run, if possible.
-Your leg muscles will likely be slightly fatigued after your morning run, and you may find that you are unable to use heavy weights while performing squats, leg presses or that you become fatigued during lunges.
+Your leg muscles will likely be slightly fatigued after your morning run, and you may find that you are unable to use heavy weights while performing squats or leg presses, or that you become fatigued during lunges.
 Use lighter weights for lower-body work if you do perform lower-body exercises on your running days.